CMUSTRUDEL/cmustrudel.github.io/_posts/2017-10-17-Sophie-harry-potter.markdown

 then trained a classifier that can distinguish which short passage the participants were reading based on the neural activity.
 The choice of this paper was to present group members another machine learning classifier that can process fMRI results.
+It was very nice and sweet that David Widder made apple raisin strudels.